 Players in the Li-ion battery market are launching new products and entering into partnerships to enhance their portfolio and gain more customers.
 For instance, in January 2022, Toshiba Corporation has launched the 20Ah-HP SCiB, a rechargeable lithium-ion battery cell with a high energy density and power output.
 This battery can be utilized in a variety of applications, including commercial vehicle quick charging, rolling stock regenerative power systems, and industrial equipment.

 Moreover, in December 2021, Li-Cycle, LG Chem Ltd., and LG Energy Solution came into an agreement.
 LG Energy Solution agreed to offer Li-Cycle the scrap materials generated during battery manufacturing and lithium-ion batteries for recycling, while Li-Cycle agreed to recycle LG Energy Solution's battery materials and supply LG Chem Ltd. and LG Energy Solution with 20,000 tons of nickel in the future.

-The lithium-ion battery market is highly fragmented in nature, with BYD Company Limited, LG Chem Ltd., Panasonic Corporation, Samsung SDI Co.
+The major players operating in the market are BYD Company Limited, LG Chem Ltd., Panasonic Corporation, Samsung SDI Co.
 Ltd., Shenzhen BAK Battery Co.
-Ltd., and GS Yuasa Corporation, Showa Denko K.K.
+Ltd., GS Yuasa Corporation, Showa Denko K.K.
 Company Ltd., Toshiba Corporation, Amperex Technology Limited, Tesla Inc., and Tianjin Lishen Battery Joint-Stock Co.
 Ltd.